steveklabnik/jujutsu-tutorial/src/sharing-code/remotes.md

 By default, `jj git push` will push to `origin`, requiring `--remote myfork` to push to a fork.

-If you wish to push to your fork by default, you can add this line of
+If you wish to push to your fork by default, you can configure it. `git.fetch` takes several remotes, `git.push` takes one:
-configuration:

 ```toml
 [git]